nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 	 semantics) and scoping rules.
 2. Start to writing their own functions
  -->
+**Materials**: Please [download the lesson materials for this bootcamp](https://github.com/nicercode/2014-02-18-UTS/raw/gh-pages/data/lessons.zip), unzip, go to the directory `functions`, and open (double click) on the file `functions.Rproj` to open Rstudio.

 Abstracting your code into many small functions is key for writing nice R code.
 In our experience, biologists are initially reluctant to